 A wall dive north of Bartolome Island.
 Great site for spotting Sea Horses, Octopuses, Lobsters, Blue Crabs, Nudibranches, Frogfish and more.
 This is a prime hunting grounds for Sea Lions, which are abundant in the area.
 Visibility is not ideal but you can still spot a lot of marine life, including turtles and a school of about 30 Eagle Rays who frequently visit the area.

-This is a very interesting site, thanks to its diversity.
+This is a very interesting dive site in the Galapagos, thanks to its diversity.
 The current is medium to strong so this is mainly a drift dive and home to many Sea Lions which come to play with divers during the dive, gently nibbling on your head and fins and playing “Chicken” with you before they get bored and carry on.
 Rays of different types would visit along the way and a pack of 100 White Tip Sharks might join the party.
-Huge schools of Barracudas and many more surprises on this great dive site.
+Huge schools of Barracudas and many more surprises await on this great dive site.

 This site is located at a depth of about 15m (50ft) on the north side of Seymour Island.
 At the bottom you can see a giant Eel Garden home to many Sting Rays, White Tips Sharks, Eagle Rays and colorful schools of fish.
 This is considered one of the most unique dives in the Galapagos Islands and on some points the current is so strong that you have to hold on to the rocks to avoid being swept away, with the guidance of experienced local instructors of course.